 I started paying attention to MMA when I was doing the Sports Scope blog at USA TODAY, where we were trying to expand our horizons and bring more sports into the fold.
 When I returned from my book leave in 2008, MMA became one of my official responsibilities.

 And I dived right into the issues as well as the day-to-day event coverage.
 One of my first stories was a USA TODAY cover story pegged to the CBS prime-time fight card featuring YouTube sensation Kimbo Slice, and I explored the world of the many challenges to the newly popular UFC.
 Over the years, I reported on the difficulties of getting MMA sanctioned in New York, the realities of drugs in MMA, and the tough job of being an MMA referee.
 I also took note of the MMA prospects of a then-obscure judo Olympian named Ronda Rousey.
+And I asked Fedor Emelianenko if he had ever fought a bear.

 I also went to big fight nights.
 Rashad Evans knocking out Chuck Liddell.
 The massive UFC 100 card in Las Vegas, with Georges St. Pierre cruising to victory and Brock Lesnar pulling his pro wrestling antics.
 I continued to report for USA TODAY for a while after my departure from the full-time staff, seeing Randy Couture make quick work of boxer James Toney.